Legault asks Quebec police to support candidates after death threats, violent incidents | CBC News

 Quebec's other major party leaders came together in a united front to denounce these recent acts of violence and call for more security during the campaign.

-Liberal leader Dominique Anglade said she wants to be reassured that her party can campaign across the province without being subject to violence.
+Quebec Liberal Party Leader Dominique Anglade said she wants to be reassured that her party can campaign across the province without being subject to violence.

 "We're in politics because we want to build Quebec.
 We're in politics to bring ideas.
 We want to campaign in a climate that will let us do this," she said.

-Premier Legault, speaking Thursday, said all Quebecers have a responsibility "not to stir up anger."
+Legault, speaking Thursday, said all Quebecers have a responsibility "not to stir up anger."
+He also shared a video on Twitter of himself calling on Quebecers to "be careful."

 "Unfortunately we're seeing that it's happening more and more ... threats that are real, that are really unacceptable," he said.